stealthBS/demo1-repo/AI notes.md

 ##### 3. For 'Client and Customer Support/Email' :
 - Prompt Formula : *`I want you to act as a customer support assistant who is`* [characteristic]*`.
 How would you respond to`* [text] *`as a representative of our`* [type] *`company?`*
   - Example 1 : *`I want you to act as a customer support assistant who is 'analytical'.
 How would you respond to a customer who has experienced a bug while using our software as a representative of our 'tech startup'?`*
-  - Example 2 : *`I want you to act as a cstomer support assistant who 'embodies confidence' and 'empathy'.
+  - Example 2 : *`I want you to act as a customer support assistant who 'embodies confidence' and 'empathy'.
 How would you assist a customer with a billing issue as a representative of our 'financial services company'?`*

 ###### 4. For 'Generate Analogies' :
 - Prompt Formula : *`I'm trying to better understand the concept of`* [concept]*`, please help me better understand this concept by creating a practical and easy to understand analogy.`*